RiteshKhan/H2weak/README.md

 user@computer 1D/codes$ ./test 250000 100 1 12 1
 ```

-If everything is fine one might get output like below.
+If everything is fine, one might get the output below.
 ```txt
 GMRES Parameters
 Maximum Iterations : 500